Welcome

 Rhode Island and New England vacation.

-Rhode Island has a great city, too, -- Providence.
+Rhode Island has a great city, too: Providence.
+From the colorful

 Italian streets of Federal Hill to the elegant brownstone, Ivy League